Planning for a year's prosperity

 - Consider deferring disposals until after 5 April to delay CGT payment by a full year for non-residential property disposals.

-- Consider the timing of disposals to take advantage of any otherwise unused basic rate income tax band, attracting tax at the lower rate of 10%.
+- Consider the timing of disposals to take advantage of any otherwise unused basic rate income tax band, attracting tax at the lower rate of 10% (18% for disposals on or after 30 October 2024).

 - If you intend to retire from business in the next few years, plan ahead to minimise tax on disposal of your business or family company.